Jean-Pierre Gorges: Deputy

 He was the author of one of the six appeals lodged against this election on 13 February.
 These appeals denounced the intrusion of the Leclerc hypermarket in Luisant and its CEO Olivier Ducatel.
 The latter reproached Jean-Pierre Gorges for preventing him from installing his supermarket in the Barjouville area.
 The latter asserted that he preferred to defend small businesses.

-The distribution of leaflets calling for a vote against the mayor of Chartres, the fact that Françoise Vallet went to this hypermarket in the company of Ségolène Royal and that she demonstrated in front of the town hall of Chartres with employees are the reasons given to explain these appeals.
+The distribution of leaflets calling for a vote against the mayor of Chartres, the fact that Françoise Vallet went to this hypermarket in the company of Ségolène Royal and that she demonstrated in front of the Hôtel de Ville (town hall) of Chartres with employees are the reasons given to explain these appeals.